- Human Resources

 The City of Deerfield Beach is committed to serving the needs of all of its citizens and visitors, and our goal is to ensure access to information for a diverse audience.
 To that end, the City is incorporating into its website accessibility design standards to meet Universal Design concepts supported by the W3C Guidelines and ADA Accessibility Requirements.

-For accessibility Design Guidelines, browser accessibility information, plug-ins, and supported technology click here.
+Learn more about accessibility Design Guidelines, browser accessibility information, plug-ins, and supporting technology

 The City of Deerfield Beach has established an ADA Coordinator to facilitate assistance for disabled residents and visitors.
 The ADA coordinator is able to facilitate members of the public with the provision of auxiliary aids and services for City meetings, programs, and events.
 The ADA Coordinator also investigates and seeks to resolve any complaints regarding accessibility to City facilities or programs.